 The Kung Fu Manual

-This is silly, but true.
+This is childish, silly, but true.
 And a little creepy.

 Growing up, I was fond of Kung Fu movies and TV dramas.
 I often imagined myself as a Kung Fu expert, fending off bullies in my neighbourhood and school.

 When I was 13, I watched a TV drama called “Young Wong Fei Hung”.
-In one episode, the hero found a secret manual (工字伏虎拳), some kind of Tiger-style Kung Fu that he eventually learned and used to defeat the villain.
+In one episode, the hero found a secret manual (工字伏虎拳), a kind of Tiger-style Kung Fu, which he eventually learned and used to defeat the villain.
 I thought that if I could get a hold of a copy, I could learn and fight like him.
-Wouldn’t that be cool…

 About 2 months later, I found a used copy in a second-hand bookshop at Bras Basah Complex.
 It was $5.90.